Research Themes

 Hydrologic Impact Assessments

 Our group uses hydrologic models forced with future projections of regional climate change and land cover transformations to conduct hydrologic impact assessments.
 Models are thoroughly tested with remote sensing and field data.
 These efforts inform short and long-term water resources planning and decision making by water utilities and infrastructure agencies.
 We are advancing knowledge on how hydrologic systems at regional and watershed scales respond to warming, forest disturbances and treatments, and urban growth.
-Recent publications include Bohn et al. (2018), Xiao et al. (2022), Wang and Vivoni (2022), and Whitney et al. (2023).
+Recent publications include Bohn et al. (2018), Xiao et al. (2022), Wang and Vivoni (2022), Whitney et al. (2023), Wang et al. (2024) and Cederstrom et al. (2024).
 This work has been funded by the NASA Earth Science Applications, Central Arizona Project, and Salt River Project, among others.

 • Drought, climate change and forest disturbances in the Colorado River Basin (Xinyu Chen)